“When everything seems to be going against you, remember that an airplane takes off against the wind, not with it.” - Henry Ford

 "The greater the loyalty of a group toward the group, the greater is the motivation among the member to achieve the goals of the group and the greater probability that the group will achieve its goals." - Rensis Likert

-Chris joined Schrickel, Rollins and Associates, Inc. in 1991 and was named an Associate in 2001.
+Chris joined Schrickel, Rollins and Associates, Inc. in 1991.
 He brings an innovative and feasible design approach to each engineering project he manages.
 His experience spans the design of water, sanitary sewer and storm drain lines, along with vertical and horizontal alignments of roadways for municipalities, school districts, and private developers.
 Recognizing that communication is integral to successful project execution, Chris maintains involvement throughout the design process, working directly with clients and the design team.
 His energy, attention to project organization, team development and leadership skills have placed him at the forefront of several of the firm’s most exciting award-winning projects.
 Chris is committed to giving back to his community and has served on civic and professional organizations including the Alzheimer's Association and the American Society of Civil Engineers (ASCE).
 He has served as the Historical Chairperson, Membership Chairperson, Branch Director, Secretary/Treasurer, Vice President, President-Elect and President of the Fort Worth Chapter of ASCE.
 When not at work, Chris can be found riding his mountain bike or going to a concert when he isn’t off traveling the world!

 "I would rather see a sermon than hear one any day." - Edgar A. Guest